2020 Toronto machete attack: Perpetrator

 The 17-year-old perpetrator was arrested and charged with first degree murder and attempted murder.
 The Youth Criminal Justice Act initially prevented him from being named because of his age, but this was later revoked when his case was moved to an adult court.
 Multiple media sources identified him as Oguzhan Sert, born in Canada to a Mexican mother and Turkish father.
 He was later diagnosed with depression, anxiety, and autism spectrum disorder.

-A note was found on the perpetrator which read "Long Live the Incel Rebellion."
+A note was found on the perpetrator which read "Long Live the Incel Rebellion".
 The perpetrator told paramedics that he had come to the spa to kill everyone inside the building and that he was glad to have killed one person.
-A forensic search of the perpetrator's computer found web searches related to incels and images of Alek Minassian (who he called an "inspiration") and Elliot Rodger.
-The perpetrator's profile on Steam stated that he was a "Proud Incel."
+A forensic search of the perpetrator's computer found web searches related to incels and images of Alek Minassian (whom he called an "inspiration") and Elliot Rodger.
+The perpetrator's profile on Steam stated that he was a "Proud Incel".
 When asked by police why he identified as an incel, the perpetrator stated: "You don't choose to become an incel.
-You are born one."
+You are born one".

 Legal proceedings

 In May 2020, the charges were upgraded to "murder—terrorist activity" and "attempted murder—terrorist activity".
 In a joint statement, the Royal Canadian Mounted Police and Toronto Police Service announced that investigations had determined that the attack "was inspired by the Ideologically Motivated Violent Extremist (IMVE) movement commonly known as INCEL".
 Incels are members of a misogynistic online subculture that define themselves as unable to find a romantic or sexual partner.
 The RCMP and TPS also said, "As a result, federal and provincial Attorneys General have consented to commence terrorism proceedings, alleging that the murder was terrorist activity ... and the attempted murder was terrorist activity."
 This was the first time in Canada that someone was charged with terrorism because of a misogynist ideology.

 On September 14, 2022, the perpetrator entered a guilty plea to murder and attempted murder.
 During his sentencing, he expressed regret, claiming that "it wasn't worth it".
-The attack was ruled a terrorist attack during sentencing proceedings.
+On June 6, 2023, the attack was ruled a terrorist attack by Ontario's Superior Court, marking the first time in Canada that an accused was found to have committed an incel-ideologically motivated terrorist act.
 On November 28, 2023, the perpetrator was sentenced to life in prison with no possibility of parole for 10 years.
 Additionally, a concurrent three-year sentence was imposed for attempted murder.